marex980/TetrisIgra/README.md

 4. **Structure:** Tightened section titles (“Overview” instead of “About the Game”) and added subtle calls-to-action (“Join the Fun”).
 5. **Professional Polish:** Linked the MIT License and refined wording for a GitHub audience.

-Feel free to tweak the placeholder parts (like the run command or screenshot path) to match your project!
-What do you think—any specific vibe or details you’d like to emphasize further?